Hawaii travel requirements 2024: What travelers need to know

 Upon arrival, military personnel administer selective temperature checks via an infrared thermometer.
 You also have to scan your QR code and review your form details with an airline representative.
 The State is paying for an onsite COVID-19 test and it’s administered prior to being allowed to leave the airport.
 Yes, another one!
 The multilayered two test approached is really impressive to see in action.

 Aloha spirit is alive and well on the islands.
 I was inspired and impressed by the rapid testing options and the pre-travel approval program implementation by the state of Hawaii.
+People were masked up at the famers market, restaurants and on the trails.

 Another pro tip: Buy a mask that you feel comfortable in – the heat is not an excuse.
 I also suggest you pack sanitation wipes to use in the rental car or as needed.”